pythonarcade/arcade/doc/tutorials/compute_shader/index.rst

    <div style="width: 100%; height: 0px; position: relative; padding-bottom: 56.250%;"><iframe src="https://streamable.com/e/ab8d87" frameborder="0" width="100%" height="100%" allowfullscreen style="width: 100%; height: 100%; position: absolute;"></iframe></div>

-Using the compute shader, you can use the GPU to perform calculations thousands of times faster than just by using the CPU.
+For certain types of calculations, compute shaders on the GPU can be thousands of times faster than on the CPU alone.

-In this example, we will simulate a star field using an 'N-Body simulation'.
+In this tutorial, we will simulate a star field using an 'N-Body simulation'.
 Each star is affected by the gravity of every other star.
 For 1,000 stars, this means we have 1,000 x 1,000 = 1,000,000 million calculations to perform for each frame.
 The video has 65,000 stars, requiring 4.2 billion gravity force calculations per frame.